vb-consulting/Norm.net/Documentation/getting-started/basic-concepts.md

 });
 ```

-This will set a global option for a command timeout of 60 seconds for all commands executed by `Norm`.
+This example sets a global option for all commands executed by `Norm` to have a timeout of 60 seconds.

-Important note: This `NormOptions.Configure` call is not thread-safe.
+> Important note: `NormOptions.Configure` call is **not thread-safe.**

-It is intended to be executed only once from the application's startup code, typically `Startup.cs` or `Program.cs`, before the first database command.
+`NormOptions.Configure` call is intended to be executed **only once from the application's startup code**, typically `Startup.cs` or `Program.cs`, before any database command.